Almagro vs. Philippine Airlines, Inc.

 Arguments of the Respondents

-- PAL argued that the petition was procedurally defective and raised factual issues that are beyond the scope of a Rule 45 petition for review.
+- The petition raises factual issues beyond the scope of Rule 45 review

-- PAL maintained that its refusal to accept the petitioners who attempted to return to work on June 26, 1998, long after the deadline, was lawful and justified.
+- PAL acted in accordance with law in refusing to accept those who offered to return only on June 26, 1998, after the deadline

 Issues